 Once the 6 digit code is entered, the healthcare professional can view a read-only summary of the patient's GP medical record for up to 24 hours (Please note: If the patient does not return the code, the summary record will not be returned)

-GP’s are notified via an audit trail on the ‘Manage My Practice’ page in accuRx Desktop each time a record request is made for one of their patients (read more here)
+GP’s are notified via an audit trail on the ‘Manage Organisation’ page in Accurx Desktop each time a record request is made for one of their patients (read more here)

-Note: If a GP is requesting to view their own patient's record, patient permission is not required, and steps 4-6 will be skipped.
-This is currently only available for EMIS practices, but is coming soon for SystmOne! 😊
+Note: If a GP is requesting to view their own patient's record, patient permission is not required, and steps 4-6 will be skipped 😊

 View a simple ‘how-to’ guide for using Record View at this link.

 What are the key benefits of Record View in primary care?

 You’re able to access your records for your own patients when not connected to your organisation’s EPR, e.g. while working remotely, out of hours, at a home visit or in the community